-

 feather duster worms among the corals

 We tried to see how close we could get to the feathery worms before they disappeared.
 It became a fun game.
-See how small they are?
 They’re almost as small as a finger!

-Someday, we hope to go to Hawaii, where there are worms as long as an arm.
+Someday, we hope to go to Hawaii.
+The worms there are as long as an arm!

 Damselfish